airbytehq/glossary/content/term/data warehouse.md

 ---
-title: "What is a Data Warehouse"
+title: "What is a Data Warehouse?"
 tags:
 - data engineering
 ---